-- March 1st – Deadline for fall semester seminars
+- February 1st – Deadline for fall semester seminars

 - Only two spring seminars are offered.
 Experienced instructors are encouraged to inquire.

-UT Faculty and Staff with an earned Master’s degree
+Who can teach: UT Faculty and Staff with an earned Master’s degree

-- April 1st – Deadline for fall semester seminars
+- Feb 1st – Deadline for fall semester seminars

-- October 1st – Deadline for spring semester seminars
+- August 30th – Deadline for spring semester seminars

-Who can teach:
+Who can teach: UT Faculty